M66B/FairEmail/PRIVACY.md

 Note that any internet connection reveals your current [network address](https://en.wikipedia.org/wiki/Network_address).
 Also, when downloading content, like images and files, the [browser's user agent string](https://en.wikipedia.org/wiki/User_agent) will be sent.
 There is a privacy option to minimize the information being sent, but please be aware that this can result in problems in some cases.

+Under the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), the Virginia Consumer Data Protection Act (VCDPA),
+Lei Geral de Proteção de Dados (LGPD), and other regulations, you have the right to know whether your personal data is shared or sold to third parties, used for (targeted) advertising, profiling, etc., and you have the right to access, rectify and delete personal data.
+To exercise these rights, or if you have questions about data retention, etc., you can contact the service providers listed above.

+Under the Virginia Consumer Data Protection Act (VCDPA) and other regulations, you need to be told how to exercise your opt-out right for sharing or selling of your data, using your data for targeted advertising, and profiling your data that supports decisions that have legal or similarly significant implications for you.
+You can opt-out of having your data shared, sold, used for (targeted) advertising, profiling (for decision making), etc. by not using these optional services/functions.

 <br />